What's the Weight Limit for a Rooftop Cargo Basket?

 I saw a cheap basket online for $100 that claims 300 lbs capacity.
 My mechanic quoted me $400 to install a proper roof rack system.
 Is it worth paying the extra for the mechanic?

 Honestly, that cheap $100 basket is probably a gamble.
 If your vehicle needs a robust roof rack system installed professionally, the $400 is likely for a system that can actually handle weight safely.
-My first $50 version basket had me sweating on the highway; the mechanic's setup is the real deal.
+A $50 basket can have you sweating on the highway; a quality setup is the real deal.
 You're paying for safety and reliability, not just a box on your roof.

 Do I need a special torque wrench to install my cargo basket, or can I just tighten the bolts down really good?